RaduStoian/Lar-test/README.md

 ## Things that would be done for production app
 Console commands would probably be scheduled, or done at once instead of being timed like I did.
 Security for the api and it's inputs.
+Especially some email validation.
 Speed of the ticketing controller by using collections better.
 Or better, switching to GraphQL.
 I would assume User and Ticket models would be in a relationship.
 Here they are separate.

+## Testing
+No time left to write rigorous tests.
+For now I Went with some basic check response code in - tests\Feature\TicketTest.php